-Commitment-phobes, we'll start with the good news: "All nose piercings are going to close," Thompson said.
+Commitment-phobes, we'll start with the good news: "All nose piercings are going to close," Thompson says.
 The not-so-good?
 "You are going to have some kind of scar, depending on how long you wore your jewelry.
 The longer you wore the jewelry before closing the piercing, the more pronounced the scar will be."

 That means that if you get a nose piercing and have instant buyer's remorse, your risk of scarring isn't too high.
-"If you get your nostril pierced and remove the jewelry in a week, you will have little to no scar — just a small spot," Thompson said.
+"If you get your nostril pierced and remove the jewelry in a week, you will have little to no scar — just a small spot," Thompson says.
 But if you keep it for years and decide to take it out later, you'll be left with a permanent mark.

 "Your body sees the jewelry as a foreign object, because it is."